Forum for Clinical Mentored K Awardees

 Marie Mancini, Ph.D.

-The purpose of this forum was to bring together currently funded NIAMS K08 and K23 awardees who are in their third year of award, as well as physician-scientists who have recently received R01 awards, and established researchers, for a shared, open discourse on the challenges junior investigators face in pursuing research independence.
-The forum also provided an opportunity for the awardees to network with one another, as well interact with NIAMS extramural staff and leadership.
+This forum was first held in 2012.
+Based on the feedback received from participants, NIAMS held another forum in 2013.
+The purpose of this forum was to bring together current NIAMS K08 and K23 awardees who are in their third year of award, as well as physician-scientists who have recently received R01 awards, and established researchers for a shared, open discourse on the challenges junior investigators face in pursuing research independence.
+The forum also provided an opportunity for the awardees to network with one another, as well as to interact with NIAMS leadership and extramural staff.
 The long-term goal of this forum is to enhance the Institute’s support of early-stage physician-scientists by encouraging and enabling K08 and K23 awardees to continue performing basic, translational, and/or patient-oriented research in their chosen fields.

-In preparation for the meeting, participants were asked about obstacles facing clinician-scientists and about what NIAMS, as well as the broader medical/scientific community, might do to help clinician-scientists.
-Current K awardees were also specifically asked about challenges they may have encountered when accessing NIH or university research resources (e.g., core facilities, biological materials, data, biostatistical support, collaborations).
-Deidentified responses were shared with all participants before they arrived.
-Common themes from participants’ responses—including balancing patient care and research, obtaining mentoring, and establishing independence—guided much of the discussion.
+In preparation for the meeting, participants were asked about obstacles facing clinician-scientists and about what NIAMS, as well as the broader medical/scientific community, might do to help support clinician-scientists to achieve research independence.
+Current K awardees were also specifically asked about the challenges they may have faced when accessing NIH or university research resources (e.g., core facilities, biological materials, data, biostatistical support, collaborations).
+Common themes from participants’ responses included challenges in balancing patient care and research, obtaining biostatistical and clinical coordinator support, and establishing research independence.
+These themes guided much of the discussion at the forum.

-On December 13, participants gathered for an overview of the current K awardees’ research.
-Awardees outlined their projects and progress.
-Each presentation was followed by a short period for questions.
-This session provided attendees with the opportunity to learn about others’ research projects and to exchange information about strategies for overcoming challenges inherent in establishing a research career.
+The forum started in the afternoon of December 12, with an overview of the current K awardees’ research.
+Awardees briefly outlined their research projects and progress.
+Each presentation was followed by a short period for questions and discussion.
+This session provided attendees with the opportunity to hear about each others’ research projects and to exchange information about strategies for overcoming challenges inherent in research.
 The discussions, combined with the material collected in advance, set the stage for the rest of the meeting.

-The next day of the forum began with the participants splitting into two groups.
-One consisted of the 13 K awardees, who participated in a round-robin session where they separated into smaller groups and rotated among NIAMS extramural staff (i.e., grants management staff, scientific review officers, program directors, and clinical coordinators).
-The session provided the awardees with an overview of the organization and functions of the staff of the NIAMS extramural program, as well as an opportunity for discussion in a small group.
+The second day of the forum began with two parallel sessions.
+For the round-robin session, the 15 K awardees separated into four smaller groups and rotated among NIAMS extramural staff stations (i.e., grants management, review, program, and clinical research).
+This session provided the awardees with an overview of the organization and functions of the staff and components of the NIAMS extramural program, as well as an opportunity for discussion in a small group.
+All other forum participants met with NIAMS Director Dr. Steve Katz and NIAMS Deputy Director Dr. Bob Carter to provide input on the Institute’s Long-Range Plan.
+This discussion contributed to the cross-cutting section of the Long-Range Plan, particularly needs in training.

-The remainder of the day was spent discussing the historical outcomes of the NIAMS Clinical Mentored Career Development Awards; ways in which current awardees can make the most out of their Career Development Awards; and strategies for planning successful transitions to R01 grants and independent research careers.
+The rest of the forum consisted of a presentation on historical outcomes of the NIAMS Clinical Mentored Career Development Awards and two broad discussion topics: 1) ways in which current awardees can make the most out of their clinical mentored career development awards; and 2) strategies for a successful transition to research independence (i.e., R01 grant or equivalent).

 Historical Outcomes: NIAMS Clinical Mentored Career Development Awards

-NIAMS Program Director Dr. Marie Mancini set the stage for the discussion by summarizing the findings from recent NIAMS and NIH evaluations, including
+Dr. Marie Mancini, NIAMS Program Director for systemic autoimmune disease biology, set the stage for the discussion by summarizing the findings from recent NIAMS and NIH evaluations, including

-- NIAMS Training Grant and Career Development Award Program Evaluation (2007)
+- NIAMS Training Grant and Career Development Awards Program Evaluation (2007)

 - NIH Individual Mentored Career Development Awards Program Evaluation (2011)